Gj1337/the_movies_explore/README.md

 ### Setup
-This project uses codogeneration, but generated files **AREN'T** pushed to repository, you have generated them yourself by next command
+This project uses codogeneration, but generated files **AREN'T** pushed to repository, you have generate them yourself by next command

 ```
 flutter pub get && dart run build_runner build